Chapter 89: The Trap

 The city was silent.

-Not a natural silence of calm or peace.
-It was an unnatural void, thick, as if the air itself refused to move.
-King's Landing had been many things: capital, battlefield, symbol of power.
-Now, it was only a trap.
+Not a peaceful silence, but an unnatural void, thick and heavy, as if the air itself refused to move.
+King’s Landing had been many things: capital, battlefield, symbol of power.
+Now, it was just a trap.
 Cold.
 Empty.
-Lethal.
+Deadly.

-Underground, through collapsed tunnels, Arya Stark advanced alone.
-Her face covered with ash and frost, her body pressed to the wall.
-Each step was a decision.
-Each shadow, a threat.
+Underground, through collapsed tunnels, Arya Stark moved alone.
+Her face was streaked with ash and frost, her body pressed to the wall.
+Every step was a choice.
+Every shadow, a threat.

 She carried the candle.
-It had been prepared by Sam and Tyrion with sickening precision.
-Its length had been calculated to the second.
-The thickness, measured to the millimeter.
+Sam and Tyrion had prepared it with obsessive care.
+Its length was measured to the second.
+Its thickness, to the millimeter.
 It would burn just long enough to give her a chance to escape.

-On the surface, atop the broken heights of the Red Keep, Jon and Daenerys waited beside Drogon.
-The dragon rested with difficulty, wounded, his wings trembling with each icy gust.
-From there, the city spread like an open corpse: empty streets, frozen houses, collapsed temples.
+Above, atop the Red Keep, Jon and Daenerys waited beside Drogon.
+The dragon rested with effort, wounded, his wings trembling in the icy wind.
+From there, the city stretched out like an open corpse: empty streets, frozen houses, collapsed temples.

 But it would.

-Both knew that everything depended on what happened in the next few minutes.
-One opportunity.
+They both knew everything depended on the next few minutes.
+One chance.
 One mistake.
 One spark.

 Now, everything depended on the Night King entering the city.

 The sky was gray.
-The air, motionless.
+The air, still.
 From the heights of the Red Keep, Daenerys and Jon watched in silence.

 Then, they saw it.
-Hordes of wights began entering through the collapsed gates, crossing the outer fields like a devouring shadow.
-Deformed creatures, ice spiders, skeletons of giants.
-Everything advanced toward the center.
+Hordes of wights began to pour through the broken gates, crossing the outer fields like a devouring shadow.
+Twisted creatures, ice spiders, giant skeletons.
+All moved toward the center.

 But not the Night King.